crypticCaroline/ms1-plantfactory/README.md

 The footer split into 3 sections.
 Opening Hours, Contact Info and Social.
 The colour used for the background is our main-green colour with a reduce opacity as the colour is very bold when at 100%.
 Theses are stacked on smaller devices and are arranged in 3 coloumns on larger devices.

 The Opening Hours includes the times the office would be open.
-The contact details offer alternative ways of getting in contact with the buisness.
+The contact details offer alternative ways of getting in contact with the business.
 Such as Address, telephone, and email.
 The last section Social has links to social media sites using Icons from [Font Awesome](https://fontawesome.com/) When hovered over these change from a white colour to a different shade of green than the background.
 The social section also includes a Contact Us link that is styled as a button to premote contact to Plant Factory.

 ##### Meta data